Debt ceiling deal's next steps — getting it through Congress

 Asked Monday if he felt confident it would pass, President Biden said, "You know, I never say I'm confident with what the Congress is going to do.
 But I feel very good about it."

-Both the House and Senate are expected to return to the Capitol Tuesday, after Memorial Day.
+Both the House and Senate returned to the Capitol Tuesday, after Memorial Day.

 House rules for the vote